-- 14.5.2.1 The date and time the investigation was completed; - 14.5.2.2 A list of facilities that refused to admit the Individual; - 14.5.2.3 Information sufficient to identify the Individual, including name and age or date of birth; and;

-14.5.2.4 Other reporting elements deemed necessary or supportive by HCA.

-- 14.5.3 The Contractor receiving notification of the report must attempt to engage the Individual in appropriate services for which the Individual is eligible and report back within seven (7) days to HCA.
-The Contractor may contact the Individual's MCO to ensure services are provided. - 14.5.4 The Contractor shall implement a plan to provide evaluation and treatment services to the Individual, which may include the development of LRAs to involuntary treatment, or relapse prevention programs reasonably calculated to reduce demand for evaluation and treatment. - 14.5.5 HCA may initiate corrective action to ensure an adequate plan is implemented.
+- 14.5.2.1 The date and time the investigation was completed; - 14.5.2.2 A list of facilities that refused to admit the Individual; - 14.5.2.3 Information sufficient to identify the Individual, including name and age or date of birth; and; - 14.5.2.4 Other reporting elements deemed necessary or supportive by HCA. - 14.5.3 If the DCR is unable to find a bed then the DCR must go out daily to provide a face to face evaluation of the person to determine if the person continues to require involuntary treatment and if so to look for a bed.
+If a bed is still not available work to develop a safety plan to help the person meet their health and safety needs. - 14.5.4 The Contractor must attempt to engage the Individual in appropriate services for which the Individual is eligible and report back within seven (7) days to HCA.
+The Contractor may contact the Individual's MCO to ensure services are provided. - 14.5.5 The Contractor shall implement a plan to provide evaluation and treatment services to the Individual, which may include the development of LRAs to involuntary treatment, or relapse prevention programs reasonably calculated to reduce demand for evaluation and treatment. - 14.5.6 HCA may initiate corrective action to ensure an adequate plan is implemented.
 An adequate plan may include development of LRAs to Involuntary Commitment, such as crisis triage, crisis diversion, voluntary treatment, or relapse prevention programs reasonably calculated to reduce demand for evaluation and treatment.